dthomas601/fuzzing_tutorial/3_Exercises/Exercise_1/README.md

 <summary>Task 1 Answer Summary</summary>
 <br>

 The input directory for this task is the corpus that needs to be minimized.
-You should also select the location that the minimized corpus should be saved.
+You should also select the location where the minimized corpus should be saved.
 Our selection is provided below:

 ```
 mkdir $HOME/fuzzing_libexif/fuzz_min_corpus